Nexxus67/rust-basic-ransomw/README.md

-# 🔐 Dynamic AES File Encryptor/Decryptor
+# 🔐 RansomUwu

-Welcome to the **Dynamic AES File Encryptor/Decryptor** repository!
-This project provides a Rust-based application that demonstrates advanced techniques in file encryption and decryption using AES-256.
+Welcome to the **RansomUwu** repository!
+This project provides a Rust-based application that demonstrates techniques in file encryption and decryption using AES-256.
 The application includes dynamic library loading for AES functions, basic obfuscation techniques, and timing evasion strategies.

 ## 📦 Features